Feistywuu/TarkovAutoSell2.1/README.md

 # TarkovAutoSell2.1

+Heya, this was my 2nd practice project after making parts of a tower defence - tower place, mobs, hit collision - the juicy stuff.

-Heya, this requires EFT (Escape From Tarkov to be open) Currently functionally complete, but not to my inital goals.
+This requires EFT (Escape From Tarkov to be open) Currently functionally complete, but not to my inital goals.

 I made this due to the act of selling stuff to the flea market after every raid is monotonous, formulaic and long - thus a perfect candidate to be automized!